grasela/portfolio/README.md

 I have considered multiple options for a simple clean logo evolving around my initials "EG".
 I was toying with the idea of using both small caps letters, mix of downcase and uppercase, and only uppercase.
 I ended up with , in my opinion , the cleanest downcase "EG" with 3 dots on the right hand side and a square bracket as a base for the logo.

 ### Pintrest moodboard ###

+My Pintrest moodboard is full off original avant-garde art as well as its later versions.
+It has certain minimalist design elements that I found inspiring in the process of creating the general layout and picking the fonts.

 [Pinterest](https://www.pinterest.com.au/erykgrasela/avant-garde/)

 ![Pintrest Moodboard](img/pintrest_moodboard.png)